Tree House Education & Accessories Ltd Directors Report.

 b) Secretarial Auditors

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company with the approval of its Board, has appointed Mihen Halani &Associates, Practicing Secretaries to conduct the Secretarial Audit of the Company for the financial year ended March 31, 2016.
-The Secretarial Audit Report is annexed herewith as Annexure-D. The qualifications provided in the report are self explanatory.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors of the Company, has appointed M/s Kaushal Doshi & Associates, Practicing Company Secretaries in place of M/s.
+Mihen Halani & Associates, Practicing Company Secretaries to conduct the Secretarial Audit of the Company for thefinancial year ended March 31,2017.

 c) Cost Auditors

-Your company has received consent from M/s Kishore Bhatia & Associates, Cost Accountants, to act as the Cost Auditor of your company for the financial year 2016-17 along with certificate confirming their Independence.
+Your company has received consent from M/s.
+Kishore Bhatia & Associates, Cost Accountants, to act as the Cost Auditor of your company for the financial year 2017-18 along with certificate confirming their Independence.

 EXTRACT OF THE ANNUAL RETURN